 In most areas, local channels like ABC, NBC, and FOX are available with an on-demand option that lets you watch content normally a day later.
 The biggest difference from Sling TV, other than the price, is if you want to watch NASCAR live streaming on your iOS device there are some serious limitations as many channels do not let you live stream outside of your house with PlayStation Vue.
 You can learn more about the service including the additional plans that include more channels in our PlayStation Vue review.

 Watch and Record NASCAR with an Antenna OTA DVR Combination

 If you hate the idea of sitting through commercials or want to watch the race at a different time you can get an over-the-air DVR to bring in all the traditional DVR features (record, rewind, pause, etc..) to the TV you watch on your antenna.
-Our favorite, the Tablo DVR, even lets you watch NASCAR live streaming by connecting your antenna’s reception to the internet.
-You can watch live TV or your previously recorded content on your computer, phone, or tablet anytime you want!

 If you want to learn how easy it is to watch tons of other sports without cable, check out our full sports guide where we provide all the details you need to keep up with all of your favorite teams and sporting events after cutting cable!
 Lastly, if you’re in the market for a new internet contract, you can use our tool to compare internet service providers in your area!